tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 * python_ldap-2.4.44 -> python_ldap-3.2.0

 WAPT-1.7.4-6237 (2019-11-18)
 ----------------------------

 (hash 1c00cefd)

-* waptserver : add fix to workaround flask-socketio bug https://github.com/miguelgrinberg/Flask-SocketIO/issues/1054 (AttributeError: 'Request' object has no attribute 'sid')
+* waptserver: add fix to workaround flask-socketio bug https://github.com/miguelgrinberg/Flask-SocketIO/issues/1054 (AttributeError: 'Request' object has no attribute 'sid')

-* waptserver : be sure db is closed before trying to open it (for dev mode)
+* waptserver: be sure db is closed before trying to open it (for dev mode)

-* waptserver : add logs messages when an exception message is sent back to the user.
+* waptserver: add logs messages when an exception message is sent back to the user.

 WAPT-1.7.4-6237 (2019-11-18)
 ----------------------------

 (hash 1c00cefd)

-* waptserver : add fix to workaround flask-socketio bug https://github.com/miguelgrinberg/Flask-SocketIO/issues/1054 (AttributeError: 'Request' object has no attribute 'sid')
+* waptserver: add fix to workaround flask-socketio bug https://github.com/miguelgrinberg/Flask-SocketIO/issues/1054 (AttributeError: 'Request' object has no attribute 'sid')

-* waptserver : be sure db is closed before trying to open it (for dev mode)
+* waptserver: be sure db is closed before trying to open it (for dev mode)

-* waptserver : add logs messages when an exception message is sent back to the user.
+* waptserver: add logs messages when an exception message is sent back to the user.

 WAPT-1.7.4-6234 (2019-11-14)
 ----------------------------

 (hash ad237eee)

-* waptserver : upgrade peewee DB python module to 3.11.2. explicit connection handling to DB to track potential limbo connections (which could lead to db pool exhaustion)
+* waptserver: upgrade peewee DB python module to 3.11.2. explicit connection handling to DB to track potential limbo connections (which could lead to db pool exhaustion)

-* waptwua : Trap exception when pushing WU to Windows cache to allow valid updates to be installed even if some could not be verified properly.
+* waptwua: Trap exception when pushing WU to Windows cache to allow valid updates to be installed even if some could not be verified properly.

 WAPT-1.7.4-6232 (2019-10-31)
 ----------------------------

 (hash2090b0e6d52cecfb04f8fa4c279e7c0a0252d6e2

-* wapt-get session-setupp : fix bad print in session_setup. regression introduced in b30b1b1a550a4 (1.7.4.6229)
+* wapt-get session-setupp: fix bad print in session_setup. regression introduced in b30b1b1a550a4 (1.7.4.6229)

 WAPT-1.7.4-6230 (2019-10-23) (not released)
 -------------------------------------------